Sustainability Goals and History

 - By 2020 - 25% reduction in town-wide greenhouse gas (GHG) emissions from 2008

 - By 2050 - 80% reduction in town-wide greenhouse gas (GHG) emissions from 2008 @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>

 - Reduce dependence on fossil fuels, underground metals, and minerals

 - Reduce dependence upon synthetic chemicals and other manufactured substances

 - Meet human needs fairly and efficiently @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>

 Established in 2017, Concord’s Sustainability Division is responsible for developing and implementing programs, policies and initiatives to achieve the Town’s climate and sustainability goals.
-The division works closely with two town committees - the Comprehensive Sustainability and Energy Committee and the Climate Action Advisory Board - as well as town departments, residents, businesses and partners to advance these goals.
+The division works closely with town committees, including the Comprehensive Sustainability and Energy Committee and the Climate Action Advisory Board, as well as town departments, residents, businesses and partners to advance these goals.